-- Condominium Documents and Bylaws to ensure that condominium owners have the rights to and responsibility to maintain all common areas and facilities and, as maybe applicable, limited common areas.
-The condominium association shall have the right to grant additional utility and other easements which shall be compatible for the proposed common areas and to reasonably control activities occurring in the common areas. - Easements and rights-of-way necessary to serve off-site properties for access, parking, utilities, and drainage purposes. - 3.
-Off-site easements and rights-of-way necessary to serve the proposed development. - 4.
-Deed restrictions as voluntarily agreed to by applicant.
+- 1. Condominium Documents and Bylaws to ensure that condominium owners have the rights to and responsibility to maintain all common areas and facilities and, as may be applicable, limited common areas.
+The condominium association shall have the right to grant additional utility and other easements which shall be compatible for the proposed common areas and to reasonably control activities occurring in the common areas. - 2.
+Off and on-site easements and rights-of-way necessary to serve off-site properties for access, parking, utilities, and drainage purposes. - 3.
+All deed restrictions.